-Drivers arrested at a DUI sobriety checkpoint may be able to challenge their arrest on constitutional grounds.
-While the police do NOT need “probable cause” to stop drivers at a checkpoint, the checkpoint itself must meet certain requirements under both the United States Constitution and the California Constitution.The legal requirements for California DUI sobriety checkpoints are:
+DUI checkpoints have mostly been upheld as legal in California.
+Nevertheless, drivers arrested at a DUI sobriety checkpoint may be able to challenge their arrest on constitutional grounds.
+While the police do not need probable cause to stop drivers at a checkpoint, the checkpoint itself must meet certain requirements under both the United States Constitution and the California Constitution.The legal requirements for California DUI sobriety checkpoints are:

 - Supervising officers must make all operational decisions;

 - The criteria for stopping motorists must be neutral;